titov-vv/arduino/README.md

 # arduino
-_Some sketches for Arduino small devices_
+_Some sketches for Arduino IDE and small devices_

 ### AWS_M5_control.ino
 Subscribe to Amazon AWS IoT topic from [M5Stack](https://m5stack.com/) ESP32 device.
 It expects to receive message in JSON format with one 'data' floating point value: { "data" : 12.345 }.
 Then recevied value is printed on a screen and written to a text file on SD card.